 I speak, of course, of New York.

 Since I moved to Great Barrington from Arlington almost four years ago, I have been continually aware of how very un-Massachusetts-like my town is.
-I can get The Boston Globe .
+I can get The New York Times delivered but not The Boston Globe .
 My network television comes out of Albany, and Yankees hats outnumber Red Sox caps.
 For every one transplant from Brookline, you’ll meet 10 from Brooklyn.
 And when locals here talk about going to “the city” for lunch or a medical appointment, they are not referring to the Hub.

 How did things get this bad?
 It’s probably due in part to transportation.
 Although the southern part of Berkshire County is equidistant from New York and Boston, it’s long been easier to get here from New York.
 Thanks to all the Gilded Age tycoons who built summer homes here in the late 19th century, trains ran to towns like Great Barrington, Stockbridge, and Lenox.
 But prior to the opening of the Mass.
 Pike in 1957, there was no easy way at all to get here from the Boston area.

 So this region became “known” among New Yorkers in a way it simply didn’t among Bostonians.

 Even today, public-transit options reflect this tradition.
 I can get to Times Square by bus in a little over three hours.
 Finding my way to Back Bay by bus would be an all-day endeavor, featuring a festive layover in Pittsfield.